ethersphere/swarm-guide/contents/runninganode.rst

   BZZKEY=2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1

-With the preparations complete, we can now launch our swarm client.
+With these preparations complete, we can now launch our swarm client.
 In what follows we detail a few ways you might want to use swarm.

-* connecting to the swarm testnet without blockchain
+* Connecting to the swarm testnet without blockchain
-* connecting to the swarm testnet and connecting to the Ropsten blockchain
+* Connecting to the swarm testnet and connecting to the Ropsten blockchain
-* using swarm in singleton mode for local testing
+* Using swarm in singleton mode for local testing
-* launching a private swarm
+* Launching a private swarm
-* testing SWAP accounting with a private Swarm
+* Testing SWAP accounting with a private Swarm

 Connecting to the swarm testnet
 =================================